OpenWIS/openwis-documentation/_minutes/board/2020-06-04and05-OpenWIS-Board-Meeting-2020-May.md

 - WQ - happy to continue as VC and ND to continue as Treasurer.
 I am proposing RGr to continue as Chair
 - RGr - I am also happy to continue if decided by the Board
 - All - Agreed
-- RGr will continue for a new 2-year mandate as Chair of the association
+- RGr - I will continue for a new 2-year mandate as Chair of the association

 **8. Reports and recommendations from the SC**